learn-co-curriculum/phase-0-javascript-events-event-listening-lab/README.md

 input.addEventListener('click', clickAlert);
 ```

-We could then hook up as many elements as we'd like to our `clickAlert`.
+We could then attach our `clickAlert` to as many elements as we'd like.
 Just as
 we did for the `input` element, we would first use our CSS selector skills to
 grab the desired element and save it to a variable, then add the `click` event
 listener to that element.
 Give it a try!